Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.config.md

     ```
 * `is_no_gui_init` is the argument we mentioned before.
 If the config file doesn't exist or is empty, the default preset specified in `config_templates` will be applied automatically without opening the GUI if `is_no_gui_init` is set to `true`.

-Among all the arguments, these are optional:
+As explained in previous sections, all optional arguments can be omitted in place when calling the function in aka.config.
+This includes:
 ```lua
 function(config, subfolder, validation_func, ui_func, validation_func_ui, words, config_templates, is_no_gui_init)
 -- Optional:     ^          ^                ^        ^                                            ^
 ```
-As explained in previous sections, all optional arguments can be omitted in place when calling the function.

-`edit_config_gui` will save the applied config and then return `true` with config data as Lua table if everything works out.
+`edit_config_gui` will save the applied config and return `true` with config data as Lua table if everything works out.
 It will return `false` if the user close or cancel the config GUI.

 Combining all three functions together, we now have a full config setup:
 ```lua